DomIRC/domirc.github.io/cloaks/index.md

 Those are automatically applied when you connect from some places with an extended connection limit.

-# Security Considerations
+## Security Considerations

-A **cloak**, no matter the one we are talking about, will **never** protect nor hide your
+A **cloak**, no matter the one we are talking about, will **never** protect nor hide your IP address properly.
-IP address properly.
-Anyone with enough knowledge about IRC knows that, and some of them know
+Anyone with enough knowledge about IRC knows (or should know) that, and some people know how to pretty easily
-how to do (you can find tutorials yourself) as a `/whois` is not the only mean to get someone's informations.
+get your IP (you can find tutorials yourself) as a `/whois` is not the only means to get someone's informations.

 So, having a **cloak** on DomIRC only allows you to display something else in **whois requests**
 and not having your IP address in everyone's logs, as some channels might publish them.